spoonapps/docs/getting_started/tour_i_-_hello_world/tour_i.md

 ```
 spoon pull			# The pull command adds an image to your Spoon account.
-spoonbrew/scratch	# Specify the repository owner, "spoonbrew," and the image name, "scratch."
+spoonbrew/clean	# Specify the repository owner, "spoonbrew," and the image name, "clean."
 ```

 There you go!
-If it worked as expected, you just pulled the **scratch** image into your account; the scratch image is completely empty and roughly equivalent to a freshly-installed, clean OS.
+If it worked as expected, you just pulled the **clean** image into your account; the clean image is completely empty and roughly equivalent to a freshly-installed, clean OS.
 You're ready to create your first container!

 **Note**: The **[spoonbrew](/hub/spoonbrew)** user account is maintained by the Spoon team.
 We provide a number of preconfigured images for popular runtimes, frameworks, and tools such as .NET, Java, and NodeJS.